 - Growth of fine hair all over the body (lanugo)

 - Severe constipation

-- Drop in blood pressure, slowed breathing and pulse rates
+- Low blood pressure, slowed breathing and pulse

-- Internal body temperature falls, causing person to feel cold all the time
+- Drop in internal body temperature, causing a person to feel cold all the time

 - Chronically inflamed and sore throat

 - Swollen salivary glands in the neck and jaw area